-Deceased Patient Status in the Partner Patient Editor
+Deceased Patient Status in the Practice Management Patient Editor

 Wherever the patient’s age appears in Partner, it will be replaced with the Deceased indicator.

-Deceased Flag: As shown above, the Deceased status automatically adds a Deceased status flag to the patient’s record in Partner.
+Deceased Flag: As shown above, the Deceased status automatically adds a status flag to the patient’s record.
 You can use that status flag to include or exclude the patient from reports or the Patient Recaller.
-If you add or remove the status flag, it will also change the patient’s deceased status.
+If you add or remove the status flag, it will also change the patient’s Deceased status.